 - Coverage of the donation on the Museum’s blog, social media (Facebook, Twitter), eNewsletter and/or America’s Sports Car magazine.

-- Guided and personalized behind-the-scenes tours of the Museum (by appointment), typically on the day that their car is presented to the Museum.
+- Guided and personalized tour of the Museum (by appointment), typically on the day that their car is presented to the Museum.

 Yes!
-Corvette related research materials and other items we call “Automobilia” are accepted.
+Corvette related research materials and other items we call “Automobilia” are accepted and subject to Collections Committee review.
 We also accept items that can be used for silent, live and online auction fundraisers.
 Some items that we would accept are:

 - Vintage Garage Signs and Gas Pumps